NightmareZYR/Housing-market-in-Canada/README.md

 ![Image of data visualization map](https://raw.githubusercontent.com/NightmareZYR/Housing-market-in-Canada/main/Documents/Sceenshoots/Bedrooms_counts.png)

+#### Three-bedroom houses are most popular on the markets.

 ### 2. Number of houses with different Bathrooms on the housing market.

 ![Image of data visualization map](https://raw.githubusercontent.com/NightmareZYR/Housing-market-in-Canada/main/Documents/Sceenshoots/Bathrooms_counts.png)

+#### Two-bathroom houses are most popular on the markets.

 ### 3. Number of houses with different bedroom-bathroom combo on the housing market.

 ![Image of data visualization map](https://raw.githubusercontent.com/NightmareZYR/Housing-market-in-Canada/main/Documents/Sceenshoots/Combo_counts.png)

+#### Three-bedroom with two-bathroom houses are most popular on the markets.

 ### 4. Average housing price with different bedroom-bathroom combo on the housing market.

 ![Image of data visualization map](https://raw.githubusercontent.com/NightmareZYR/Housing-market-in-Canada/main/Documents/Sceenshoots/Combo_Price.png)

+#### Comparing to adding a bedroom to the house, adding a bathroom will increase the total price of house more.

 ### 5. Average housing squarefeets with different bedroom-bathroom combo on the housing market.

 ![Image of data visualization map](https://raw.githubusercontent.com/NightmareZYR/Housing-market-in-Canada/main/Documents/Sceenshoots/Combo_avgSqft.png)

+#### There are little difference on squarfeets of house when either adding a bedroom or bathroom.

 ### 6. Average housing price per squarefeet on the housing market.

 ![Image of data visualization map](https://raw.githubusercontent.com/NightmareZYR/Housing-market-in-Canada/main/Documents/Sceenshoots/Price_per_Sqft.png)

+#### BC has the highest average price of house per squarefeet among all provinces.

 ### 7. Average housing price per bedroom on the housing market.

 ![Image of data visualization map](https://raw.githubusercontent.com/NightmareZYR/Housing-market-in-Canada/main/Documents/Sceenshoots/Price_per_Bedroom.png)

+#### BC has the highest average price of house per bedroom among all provinces.

 ### 8. Average housing price per bathroom on the housing market.

 ![Image of data visualization map](https://raw.githubusercontent.com/NightmareZYR/Housing-market-in-Canada/main/Documents/Sceenshoots/Price_per_Bathroom.png)

+#### BC has the highest average price of house per bathroom among all provinces.

 ### 9. Distributed housing price (coordinates) on the housing market.

 ![Image of data visualization map](https://raw.githubusercontent.com/NightmareZYR/Housing-market-in-Canada/main/Documents/Sceenshoots/Price_coordinates.png)

+#### Most expensive houses are in BC.

 ## Data visualization 3: